 If you've never had brown butter before, it is butter in a rendered down version, with tiny little bits of butter fat at the bottom of the pan which makes up the "brown" part of the butter.
 If you're not familiar, butter is made up of fat and water.
 It's 80% fat, but that also leaves the remaining 20% as water.
 When the butter is browned, it goes through a process of melting, sputtering (because of the water molecules), foaming, and then lastly, browning.
 It's easy to get caught up in the hoopla that surrounds brown butter because it can be tedious and stressful if not taken with care (the butter can burn within seconds), but I PROMISE you, this is totally doable.
 If I can make brown butter, so can you!

 Brown butter is such a fun way to elevate any dish or baked good.
 It adds a depth of flavor that is unlike any other.
 Nutty, buttery, creamy, slightly toasted, and tossed with this tortellini in a parmesan and cream sauce is truly the perfect combination of flavors.
-Pasta and butter, is there anything better?
+Pasta and brown 2butter, is there anything better?

 Have no fear, brown butter is here!
 Adding brown butter to a dish always enhances it, and when paired with tender tortellini, it's mind-blowing.
 Browning butter is not at challenging as it looks, and the only way to conquer your fear is to jump right in.
 You'll love the end result.